 What Type Of Pan do You Need For Searing?

 In the case of searing food items, the type of pan you use does make a difference.
-The professionals concede that the best pan to use is a cast iron pan.
+The professionals concede that the best pan to use is an iron pan.

-A cast-iron pan is a type of cookware made out of cast iron, is heavy-duty, and used for its tolerance of high temperatures.
+A cast-iron pan is a type of cookware made out of cast iron, heavy-duty, and used for its tolerance to high temperatures.
 They are durable, can retain heat well, and are non-stick.

-Cast iron pans are best used for searing for numerous reasons:
+Cast iron pans are best used for searing and cooking meat for numerous reasons:

 - Excellent heat retention due to the thick base of the pan